Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Compositor-Main.md

 Furthermore, the Graphics Compositor includes functionality such as *"localized post-processing"*, where a Post-Processing Volume only affects certain GameObjects in the Scene.

-For a high level overview of the Graphics Compositor's functionality please refer to the [User Guide](Compositor-User-Guide) section.
-For a description on specific options in the user interface, please refer to the [User Options](Compositor-User-Options) section.
+For a high level overview of the Graphics Compositor's functionality please refer to the [User Guide](Compositor-User-Guide.md) section.
+For a description on specific options in the user interface, please refer to the [User Options](Compositor-User-Options.md) section.

 ## Composition example

 The following example uses the Graphics Compositor to render a watermark on top of a Unity Scene.
 ![](Images/Compositor-HDRPTemplateWithLogo.png)

-*The result.*
+*The result*

 ![](Images/Compositor-CompositorSimpleGraph.png)

-*The composition graph for the watermark example:*
+*The composition graph for the watermark example*